Dwarkanath Kotnis: Tribute

 Madame Sun Yat-sen said, concerning his role in the revolution, that "His memory belongs not only to your people and ours, but to the noble roll-call of fighters for the freedom and progress of all mankind.
 The future will honor him even more than the present, because it was for the future that he struggled."

 The Martyr's Memorial park in Shijiazhuang city of the Northern Chinese province of Hebei is a famous attraction point.
 The north and south sides of the park are dedicated to the veterans of the Korean and the Japanese wars.
 The west side is dedicated to Dr. Norman Bethune, who fought for the Chinese, and the South side to Dr Kotnis.
 There is a great statue in his honour.
 A small museum there has a handbook of vocabulary that Kotnis wrote on his passage from India to China; some of the instruments that the surgeons used in their medical fight for life, and various photos of the doctors, some with the Chinese Communist Party's most influential figures, including Mao.

+Kotnis is among the "foreign friends of China" that Xi Jinping cites in his foreign policy discourses in an effort to recognize the contributions of other countries to China's national liberation.